derivexyz/v1-core/docs/contracts/optiongreekcache.md

 ### Function `getMinCollateral(enum OptionMarket.OptionType optionType, uint256 strikePrice, uint256 expiry, uint256 spotPrice, uint256 amount) → uint256 external`

+Gets minimum collateral requirement for the specified option

+#### Parameters:

+- `optionType`: The option type

+- `strikePrice`: The strike price of the option

+- `expiry`: The expiry of the option

+- `spotPrice`: The price of the underlying asset

+- `amount`: The size of the option

 ### Function `getShockVol(uint256 timeToMaturity) → uint256 public`

+Gets shock vol (Vol used to compute the minimum collateral requirements for short positions)

 ### Function `updateBoardCachedGreeks(uint256 boardId) external`